-The SBU evidence base should result in more health for the money/resources invested.
-Therefore, SBU's mission to assess medical methods (health technology assessment) includes assessments from an economic perspective.
-Economy plays an important role because society's resources are limited.
-Together with a growing demand for health services and social care [1, 2], this leads to a gap between what the health and social welfare system can offer and what its citizens demand.
-Consequently, priorities have to be established for the treatments on which the available resources are to be spent.
-Health economic evaluations that compare the costs and effects of two or more alternatives in a structured way are an aid for decision-makers to determine whether a method generates sufficient health in proportion to its costs.
+The SBU mission to assess medical methods (health technology assessment) and social care interventions includes assessments from an economic perspective.
+Economic aspects play an important role because society's resources are scarce.
+Together with a growing demand for health services and social care [1,2], this leads to a gap between what the health and social welfare system can offer and what the citizens demand.
+Consequently, priorities have to be established for the interventions on which the available resources are to be spent.
+Health economic evaluations, that compare the costs and effects of two or more alternatives in a structured way, are an aid for decision-makers to determine whether a method generates sufficient health in proportion to its costs.